MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/tutorial-revoscaler-large-data-airline.md

 ---

-# Tutorial: Load and analyze a large airline data set with RevoScaleR (Microsoft R)
+# Tutorial: Load and analyze a large airline data set with RevoScaleR

 This tutorial builds on what you learned in the [first RevoScaleR tutorial](tutorial-revoscaler-data-import-transform.md) by exploring the functions, techniques, and issues arising when working with larger data sets.
 As before, you'll work with sample data to complete the steps, except this time you will use a much larger data set.